 A School Travel Plan is a written document which outlines a series of practical steps for improving children’s journeys to and from school.
-The travel plan is written in consultation with parents, governors, staff, pupils and anyone else involved with the school, and is a living document that is required to be updated annually.
+The travel plan is written in consultation with parents, governors, staff, pupils and anyone else involved with the school, and is a living document that must be updated every year.

 The plan will result in benefits for pupils, parents and the wider community.
 It identifies how pupils would like to travel to school and the barriers that may prevent them from choosing that mode of travel.
 It will also assist by reducing the numbers of cars on the road at peak times and will benefit the safety of the environment around the school.